israpps/HDL-Batch-installer/README.md

 > But at the end I decided to share it here on github.

-__If this software was useful, please consider giving it a star here on GitHub, or a rating on PSX-place__
+__If this software was useful, please consider giving it a star here on GitHub, a rating on PSX-place or a [donation](https://www.paypal.com/paypalme/ElisraPS2)__

 ### Currently implemented features (unchecked elements are WIP)